loop

 In essence the above type says that no matter how arithmetic was used to shift pointers around, when the actual dereference happens, the size remaining after the pointer must be non-negative, so that a byte can be safely read from or written to the underlying buffer.

-To Refine the Shift operations, we simply check that the pointer remains within the bounds of the buffer, and update the plen
+the pointer remains within the bounds of the buffer, and update

 to reflect the size remaining after the shift: 5